 Finding the Best Places to Retire Since 2006!

-Overview: Scenic Whitefish is situated in beautiful northwestern Montana and started out as a logging hub and a stop on the Great Northern Railway in the early 1900s.
+Scenic Whitefish sits along Whitefish Lake in beautiful northwestern Montana and started out as a logging hub and a stop on the Great Northern Railway in the early 1900s.
 In the 1940s, developers built the ski resort Whitefish Mountain Resort and tourists began to discover this cozy mountain hamlet.

 Climate: Whitefish has a four-season climate with mildly warm summers, and wet, cold winters.
 Summer temperatures are usually in the 70s and 80s.
 Winter temperatures are in the teens, 20s and 30s.
 On average, Whitefish receives 75 inches of snow and 18 inches of rain per year.
 The elevation is 3,035 feet above sea level.